lillyberry/CS499-portfolio/README.md

 ### CS499 Computer Science Capstone

-My name is Lilly Berry (She/Her), and I am a President’s List student graduating with honors from Southern New Hampshire University, where I majored in Computer Science with a concentration in Software Engineering.
+My name is Lilly Berry, and I am a President’s List student graduating with honors from Southern New Hampshire University, where I majored in Computer Science with a concentration in Software Engineering.
 Below, you will find my Professional Self-Assessment, which highlights my academic journey, technical growth, and professional development throughout the Computer Science program.
 In this portfolio, I showcase a collection of artifacts and projects that I have refined and expanded upon during my Computer Science Capstone course, demonstrating both my technical expertise and readiness to excel in the field.

-### Table of Content
+### Table of Contents
 1. Professional Self-Assessment
 2. Code Review
 3. Software Design and Engineering